Experience true Nordic winter with these Iceland and Canada tours!

 Reykjavik City Panoramic View From Hallgrimskirja in Iceland

-This world-famous black sand beach is definitely one of the top things to do in Vik and its surrounding areas.
-Unique basalt rock stacks, volcanic sand and massive waves combine to create a serene and beautiful setting.
-Be careful with the water though!
-The waves can get powerful enough to grab careless wanderers off the shore and into the sea if they get too close.
+This world-famous black sand beach is definitely one of the top things to do in Vík and its surrounding areas.
+Unique basalt rock stacks, volcanic sand, and massive waves combine to create a serene and beautiful setting.
+The black sand at Reynisfjara will take you by surprise, and the dramatic rock formations battered by the sea create some incredible photography opportunities.

 Reynisfjara Black Sand Beach in Iceland

-If you happen to be visiting Iceland in June, it’s one of the few months when you won’t catch the northern lights.
-You are in luck to see a different natural phenomenon though!
-It doesn’t get dark at all in June, so one of the top things to do is to take advantage of the long days, travel around and see the Midnight Sun
+If you happen to be visiting Iceland in June, it’s one of the few months when you won’t catch the Northern Lights.
+You are in luck, though, as a whole new natural phenomenon is in action during summer!
+Due to Iceland’s placement on the globe, daylight hours differ throughout the year.
+In fact, it doesn’t get dark at all in June!

 Midnight Sun Summer Reykjavik Buildings Ocean in Iceland